ilyabelkin/HappyBee/README.md

 * **Humidity normalization** using a Heat Recovery Ventilator.
 * **Precise occupancy alerts** if movement was detected by one of the ecobee remote sensors (a.k.a. ["Suspicious Bees"](https://www.youtube.com/watch?v=bEwE4wyz00o&t=402))
 * **Emergency alerts** when ecobee thermostat is off in cold weather, lost power or disconnected
+* **Furnace and ecobee re-start** if the thermostat hangs after a short-term power outage.
+This requires a smart switch like (of course) Belkin Wemo Light Switch
 * **Fire detection** when one or more of the remote sensors or the thermostat itself (used as heat detectors) report temperature over a set threshold.
 This feature could be used in conjunction with actual smoke/carbon monoxide detection by additional equipment

 ## Warnings, notes and known issues